MPieter/slam-learning/RADAR.md

 ### RadarSLAM: Radar based Large-Scale SLAM in All Weathers by Ziyang Hong, Yvan Petillot and Sen Wang (2020)

+Radar SLAM by pose tracking using visual SLAM techniques.
+Keypoint features are extracted using SURF and matched using their feature descriptors.
+Relative transformation is then obtained via SVD.
+Local mapping is done by performing local bundle adjustment on the poses of keyframes and the locations of map points with the Levenberg-Marquardt method.
+In order to do loop closure, radar images are converted to point clouds with a novel method and then M2DP is used to describe it (M2DP is an rotation invariant global descriptor for 3D point clouds)

 ## Contributors